Here’s what to do when Safari quits unexpectedly

 Free up Mac RAM with CleanMyMac

 When Safari quits unexpectedly, it can be frustrating, especially if it happens repeatedly.
 However, if you follow the steps above, you should be able to fix the problem quite quickly.
-It will be even quicker and easier if you use CleanMyMac X to help.
+It will be even quicker and easier if you use CleanMyMac to help.

 Follow us